Confinement in 1+1D $\mathbb{Z}_2$ Lattice Gauge Theories at Finite Temperature

 \textbf{\textit{Summary and outlook.---}} In this work, we studied confinement in a $1+1$D \Zt LGT at finite temperature.
 We considered a $\mathbb{Z}_2$-invariant Green's function as the direct probe of confinement at finite temperature, where we uncovered a smooth confinement--deconfinement crossover at approximately $T/t \approx 0.25$.
 By additionally considering the Friedel oscillations, where the confinement manifests itself in halving of the frequency, we confirmed that the confinement--deconfinment crossover extends up to temperatures where the thermal fluctuations dominate the behavior of the system.
 These results were furthermore affirmed by the string and anti-string length distributions that we proposed as an experimentally feasible, robust measure of confinement.
-Finally, we complemented our results with dynamical probes, also experimentally readily accessible in current state-of-the-art quantum simulators.
+Finally, we complemented our results with dynamical probes, also experimentally readily accessible in current state-of-the-art quantum simulators \cite{Kuno2017}.
 There, we showed that, again, confinement persists up to high temperatures, albeit signatures of confinement become less pronounced as the system approaches the deconfined infinite-temperature state.

-Our results provide a complete understanding of confinement in a simple $1+1$D \Zt LGT, including the effects of thermal fluctuations.
+Our results pave the way towards understanding confinement crossover at finite temperature in a simple $1+1$D \Zt LGT with dynamical matter, which can be probed with current quantum simulators.
+We show that the partons remain confined at low temperature, with a smooth crossover at finite temperature to an incoherent regime dominated by thermal fluctuations.
+At any finite temperature $T < \infty$, signatures of confinement remain.
+This result challenges the conventional reasoning in one-dimension, where one would naively expect a deconfined regime at any finite temperature as the system is deconfined for $T \rightarrow \infty$.
 We expect that our results can be extended to higher gauge groups and models with more complicated interactions.
 Our work paves the way for explorations of confinement in state-of-the-art analog, or digital, quantum simulators, which naturally include thermal fluctuations.
 Such setups can also naturally explore mixed-dimensional settings of coupled $1$D chains, where even richer confinement-deconfinement physics can be expected \cite{Grusdt2020}.

 \onecolumngrid \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}